 At what point does the burden of managing an ERP system outweigh its ability to drive innovation and streamline operations?
-In most organizations the complexity of an ERP landscape grows over time, and while these systems might carry a critical and heavy load, the effort it takes to keep them running—at ever-diminishing speeds—frequently surpasses their output.
+In most organizations the complexity of an ERP landscape grows over time, and while these systems may carry a heavy, critical load, the effort to keep them running—at ever-diminishing speeds—frequently surpasses their output.

-We’re at a point in time where scores of startups are continuously looking to disrupt established industries because they have the luxury of building their business from the ground up with modern, agile technology.
+We’re at a point where scores of startups are continuously looking to disrupt established industries because they have the luxury of building their business from the ground up with modern, agile technology.
 But traditional players in any market don’t have that luxury.
-To stay on top and maintain the pace of innovation that got them there, they need to understand when and how to overhaul existing systems to make sure the benefits always outweigh the burden.
+To stay on top and maintain the pace of innovation that got them there, they need to understand when and how to overhaul existing systems to ensure the benefits outweigh the burden.

-In an ideal situation, companies could rely on one vendor and one system to keep cost and complexity low, and output high.
+Ideally, companies could rely on one vendor and one system to keep cost and complexity low, and output high.
 But that’s far from reality.
 In fact, 50 percent of companies surveyed by APQC use multiple ERP systems, and 17 percent use a single system with multiple versions of the application and different process and data models.
-This complexity takes a toll—60 percent of respondents said a convoluted ERP environment hurts the business by making it hard to access high-quality data fast enough to effectively support decision making.
+This complexity takes a toll—60% of respondents said a convoluted ERP environment hurts the business by making it hard to access high-quality data fast enough to effectively support decision making.

-There are many reasons why sprawling and complex ERP systems plague companies so frequently.
-For example, many times individual business requirements cannot be met with a current ERP system, so in these cases a company will have to add “satellite systems” to handle the acute needs of a specific business unit or department.
-In other instances, a merger or acquisition creates an environment where the combined organization inherits disparate systems that have to be connected.
-And sometimes, vendors will force a company to migrate to their new system as they discontinue support for older systems.
+There are many reasons why ERP sprawl plagues companies so frequently.
+Many times individual business requirements cannot be met with a current ERP system, so a company adds “satellite systems” to handle the acute needs of a specific business unit or department.
+In other instances, a merger or acquisition creates an environment where the combined organization inherits disparate systems that need to be connected.
+And sometimes, vendors force a company to migrate to new systems as they discontinue support for older systems.

-The complexity that ensues forces organizations to confront a number of challenges that breed inefficiency and stifle innovation.
-Maintaining such a system is one of the largest issues because it requires a staff that’s well-trained on multiple systems and has the institutional knowledge to keep highly-customized legacy systems up and running.
-And when constantly changing markets, regulatory demands and new technologies require additional interfaces to an ERP system, teams often find these requests to be technically or economically unfeasible.
-All of this ultimately has an impact on the cost and speed of business processes.
-In most cases, a complex landscape is directly related to higher process complexity that introduces manual interface steps between systems and slows everything down.
+The ensuing complexity forces organizations to confront several challenges that breed inefficiency and stifle innovation.
+Maintenance is one of the largest—requiring staff well-trained on multiple systems with the institutional knowledge to keep highly-customized legacy systems up and running.
+Regulatory demands and new technologies are other challenges—requiring additional ERP interfaces that may be technically or economically unfeasible.
+In most cases, a complex landscape is directly related to higher process complexity, introducing manual interface steps between systems and slowing things down.

-When issues like these start to occur regularly, it’s easy to see.
-But what’s not so easy is doing something about it.
-CIOs and IT leaders know that ERP consolidation is the only path forward, but tackling this daunting task keeps them up at night.
-They wonder how to convince business leaders of the value of consolidation, how to ensure a smooth migration and limit project risk, and how to ensure sustainable benefits and a high adoption of the new system.
+When these issues occur regularly, it’s easy to see.
+What’s not so easy is doing something about it.
+CIOs and IT leaders know ERP consolidation is the only path forward, but tackling this daunting task keeps them up at night.
+How can they convince business leaders of the value of consolidation?
+How can they ensure a smooth migration and limit project risk?
+How can they ensure sustainable benefits and a high adoption of the new system?

 There’s good news.
-Process Mining can address these concerns and help to guide companies through each phase of an ERP consolidation project.
+Process mining can address these concerns and help guide companies through each phase of an ERP consolidation project.
 Here’s how:

-In preparing for ERP consolidation, the first step is to understand the processes that the system supports.
-By using the digital footprint of existing IT systems, Process Mining can provide a top-down view of every single process and how they vary from system to system.
-But more importantly, it can identify best practices across systems to provide a head start in designing a new system and ensure it’s powering the most efficient processes from day one.
+Pre-consolidation.
+The first step is understanding the processes the system supports.
+By using the digital footprint of existing IT systems, process mining provides a top-down view of every single process and its variances.
+More importantly, it can identify best practices across systems to provide a head start in designing a new system and ensure it’s powering the most efficient processes from day one.

-Once the project is in full-swing and a new system is rolled-out, monitoring adoption rates is critical to ensuring success and business value.
-Process Mining can immediately show how process are occurring and shine a light where they deviate from the as-desired and as-designed state.
-This gives an IT team and business leaders the ability to immediately react to unanticipated process loops, incorrect user handoffs or any other issues that might be commonly occurring.
-And as a company grows into its new system, Process Mining can be used to continuously analyze and optimize a system, and ensure that the benefits from such a massive project are sustained over time.
+Post-Consolidation.
+After the project is in full-swing and a new system rolled out, it’s critical to monitor adoption rates to ensure success and business value.
+Process mining can shine a light on deviations from the as-desired and as-designed state.
+This gives IT and business leaders the ability to immediately react to process loops, incorrect user handoffs or other issues.
+And as a company grows into its new system, process mining analysis and optimization ensures the benefits are sustained over time.